 Doing resistance training like weights or exercise bands can help you build muscle.
 Adding weights during cardio exercise like walking or running will add resistance and tone the muscles.
 You also may consider trying high-intensity interval training (HIIT), which is a type of exercise that involves short intervals of intense activity like sprinting in between longer intervals of lower intensity activity like a slow jog.
 Sprinting tones muscles better than simple jogging does.

 Your body’s metabolic processes require water, and when you are not well-hydrated, these processes slow down and become less efficient.
-Your body may send signals that you are hungry rather than thirsty, since a lot of the water we get comes from food.
+Your body may send signals that you are hungry rather than thirsty since a lot of the water we get comes from food.
 Staying well-hydrated flushes fat from your system and makes you less likely to have food cravings.
-In addition, after drinking water, your body starts burning calories at a higher rate within just a few minutes.
+Also, after drinking water, your body starts burning calories at a higher rate within just a few minutes.

-Having three larger meals with more calories than your body can process at once causes an insulin spike in response to the elevated blood sugar that usually occurs.
+Having three more substantial meals with more calories than your body can process at once causes an insulin spike in response to the elevated blood sugar that usually occurs.
 Insulin causes any excess sugar to be stored as fat.
-In addition, any excess protein and other nutrients you eat are flushed from your system – a waste when they could be building and repairing tissues!
+Also, any excess protein and other nutrients you eat are flushed from your system – a waste when they could be building and repairing tissues!

 Frequent eating keeps your metabolism kicking, but when you skip meals, your body tries to conserve as much energy as it can, holding on to whatever you give it – including excess sugar and fat.